 “It can wax and wane over time ,” said Freeland.
 “Depending on the joint, it may improve with exercise and movement.”
 However, he warned that some joints affected with arthritis can get worse with exercise.

 Lameness can progress until the horse is reluctant to trot or canter.
 It can continue until the horse has difficulty rising from a prone position.
+There can sometimes be swelling in the affected joint.

-Lameness Injury and Re-Injury
+Lameness From Injury and Re-Injury

 Older horses can also suffer from degenerative soft tissue diseases.
 One mentioned by Freeland was suspensory ligament desmitis.
 He said that lameness issue can have genetic and conformational components.